cactusflips2020/Malachite/README.md

 - Tab cloaking
 - And a lot more...

+## Changelog

+### [Unreleased]
+- Removed all new themes (Sunset, Ocean, Cyberpunk, Forest, Aurora, Desert)
+- Reverted to only the original themes: Moss, Midnight, Rose, Noir
+- Cleaned up all related code, CSS, theme selectors, JavaScript, and particle configurations for the removed themes
+- Ensured only the original themes are available and active throughout the site

 > [!IMPORTANT]
 > You **cannot** deploy Malachite on any static hosting sites.